Nicky Gavron

-Biography
+Early life and education

-Gavron was born in Worcester.
-She is the daughter of a German Jew who had fled Nazi Germany in 1936 as pressure on the Jewish community was mounting.
-In March 2008 she claimed that her mother was chosen to dance before Hitler in the opening ceremony of the 1936 Olympics, until the authorities discovered that she was Jewish.
+Gavron was born in Worcester on 24 November 1941, the daughter of a German Jew who had fled from Nazi Germany in 1936.
+In March 2008, she claimed that her mother had been chosen to dance before Hitler in the opening ceremony of the 1936 Summer Olympics in Berlin, until the authorities discovered that she was Jewish.

-She studied at Worcester Girls' Grammar School, followed by the study of the history of art at the Courtauld Institute in London.
+She studied at Worcester Girls' Grammar School, then went on to study art history at the Courtauld Institute in London.
 She then gained a job as a lecturer at the Camberwell School of Art in South London.